-Before we proceed with the design proper and after a model is analyzed and was completed in ETABS it is very important to check whether the basic characteristic of the model matches with the expected behavior of the building or not.
+Before we proceed with the design proper and after a model is analyzed and was completed in ETABS it is very important to check whether the basic characteristic of the model matches the expected behavior of the building or not.
 Doing so is fulfilling to know that our model is geometrically and analytically sound.
 If the ETABS modeling had 3 Major Checks before the Analysis that needs to consider, there are also post checks analysis to be done accordingly.
 Refer to the three major checks that the designer needs to consider right after the analysis.

 1. Analysis Log and Results